marcs-feh/interfacer/README.md

 vtables?
 Are you tired of using filthy inheritance to achieve your goals?
 This is probably for you.
 Interfacer is a simple code generation tool that creates "fat pointer" interfaces from python dicts.
-It also generates a helper `make_interfacename` function to make it easy to integrate it to your code, but you still can specify your own vtables just fine.
+It also generates a helper `as_interfacename` function to make it easy to integrate it to your code, but you still can specify your own vtables just fine.

 ![Different Approaches for Dynamic Dispatch](info.png)